Today’s top 20 chicken thigh recipes are going to transform your chicken cuts into five-star delicacies. All from the comfort of your kitchen!

 If weight loss is the name of your game, we suggest you stick to skinless chicken thighs.
 This way, you get the best of both worlds with juicy chicken flavor and plenty of protein.

-The same 5-ounce chicken thigh, without skin, contains 29.3 grams of protein, which is a pretty large portion.
+The same 5-ounce chicken thigh, without skin, contains 29.3 grams of protein, a pretty large portion.

 It’s not as much as the protein found in chicken breasts (31.8 grams).
 However, it provides more than 16-50% of the required amount of protein on a 2000-calorie diet.

 If these recipes got you craving some more chicken, check out our list of 50 healthy chicken recipes.
-A collection of delicious and diverse dishes!
+It’s our versatile collection of delicious and diverse chicken dishes!